SquashConsulting/foxx_typescript/README.md

 # Foxx TypeScript Service Template

 #### Update: The next version of the template is being developed on the [next](https://github.com/SquashConsulting/foxx_typescript/tree/next) branch.
+It will support `npm`, as we decided to drop support for `yarn 2.0`, because of some unexpected behaivours.
 This template will be part of the [kaliningrad](https://github.com/squashconsulting/kaliningrad) project.
 Backwards compatability will be maintained, however, the usage of the template is encoureged through the kaliningrad's generator.
 Please note, you will still be able to use this as a standalone template.

 ### Install packages